Abdul Aziz Al Saud - Founder of Modern Saudi Arabia

 In January 1902, Ibn Saud captured Riyadh from Al Rashid with the help of just 40 men.
 This event started the unification process of Saudi Arabia.

-From 1903 to 1907, Saudi-Rashidi War took place for the control of the Qassim region (north of Riyadh).
+From 1903 to 1907, the Saudi-Rashidi War took place to control the Qassim region (north of Riyadh).
 Rashidis were an ally of the Ottoman Empire and received assistance from the Ottomans during this war.
 But the Saudis defeated the Rashidis in this war.
-Ottoman forces lost against the Saudis during the Battle of Rawdat Muhanna (1906) in the Najd area.
-Later these Saudis, under the command of Ibn Saud, completely conquered the Qassim region after the Battle of Tarafiyah (1907).
+Ottoman forces lost against the Saudis during the Battle of Rawdat Muhanna (1906).
+The Saudis conquered the entire Qassim region after the Battle of Tarafiyah (1907).

-In 1921, Al Saud captured Hail (northern Nejd) from the Al Rashid dynasty.
+Al Saud captured Hail (northern Nejd) from the Al Rashid dynasty in 1921.
 It marked the end of their rule, and Ibn Saud became the ruler of the entire Najd region.

 Conquest of Hejaz

 Abdul Aziz Al Saud captured the areas of Najd and the eastern coast of Arabia by 1912.
-Then he founded the religiously motivated tribal force of Ikhwan (brotherhood) with the help of Salafi religious scholars.
+He then founded the religiously motivated tribal force of Ikhwan (brotherhood) with the help of Salafi religious scholars.
 This force helped him in the later conquests, including the 1913 conquest of al Hasa (eastern oasis region) from the Ottomans

 In 1915, Ibn Saud signed an agreement (Treaty of Darin) with the British.
-Under this agreement, he assured them not to attack British protectorate areas except the Hejaz area, also a British protectorate area under Sharif of Makkah (Hussain bin Ali).
+Under this agreement, he assured them his support for British protectorate areas except the Hejaz region, also a British protectorate area under Sharif of Makkah (Hussain bin Ali).
 In exchange, the British provided him with weapons and other support.

 In 1925, Ibn Saud captured Makkah from the Hashemites.
 This victory ended the centuries-long rule of the Hashemite dynasty from Hejaz, and Ibn Saud became the ruler of Hejaz.